top of page

 At any rate, this seasonal change definitely affects my reading life!
 I'm currently reading a ridiculous number of books, largely because so few of them are working with my current mood.
 I wanted to share a few favorites that have risen to the top for me recently.
 All of these books are ones I've read this fall amid my funk, so I feel like I can honestly say that they stand up to the fall blues test (even this particular 2021 filter).
 These are great reads for other book lovers who also feel some seasonal blues.
 Hope you enjoy them!

-Once Upon an Eid, edited by S. K. Ali and Aisha Saeed (Libro.fm | Bookshop.org) - Be on the lookout for my review of this one on Friday!
 This is a fantastic middle grade collection of 15 short stories by Muslim authors.
 All of them focus on the celebration of Eid around the world, and while the experiences of the characters in the different stories are vastly divergent, all of the stories highlight the joy of Eid and the way that it brings people together.
 (The stories include celebrations of both Eid-al-Adha and Eid-al-Fitr.)
 I loved this one on audio!
+Check out my full review here.

 Abby Collette's A Deadly Inside Scoop (Libro.fm | Bookshop.org) - I was surprised by just how much I loved this book!
 I honestly had not seen much about it, but it came up on a couple of cozy mystery lists, and I loved it right from the start.
 There's a great balance between Win's work to build up her family's ice cream shop and the central mystery within the story.

 John Green's The Anthropocene Reviewed (Libro.fm | Bookshop.org) - Oh, wow.
 For me, this one is the most emotionally impactful of the ones on this list.
 I did almost stall out on this one since I sobbed my way through the beginning.
 But I circled back around to it and have found it so poignant and so beautiful.
 Green explores many topics from the mundane to the profound, and his insights are so impactful.
-He looks directly at the pandemic and it's impact on him and on the world, and he also covers so many other aspects of our lives on this planet.
+He looks directly at the pandemic and its impact on him and on the world, and he also covers so many other aspects of our lives on this planet.
 I am finding such solace in his honesty and in his unique (and brilliant!) perspective.
 (Full disclosure here - unlike the others on this list, there were multiple times where I could have sat on the floor and wept with this one... but I wanted to include it because it still feels like the right fit for me during this season.)

 Uzma Jalaluddin's Ayesha at Last (Libro.fm | Bookshop.org) - This retelling of Jane Austen's Pride and Prejudice is outstanding.
 I absolutely loved each of the central characters, Khalid and Ayesha, and I thought the way that Jalaluddin showed the struggles of each of them with their work lives and familial expectations beyond the romance part of the book really elevated this one for me.